October 2024

 Academically trained as a legal and intellectual historian at the University of Cambridge (PhD 2007 and MPhil 2001) and at the London School of Economics (MSc 2000), I have a background in law (Italian laurea cum laude, 1998) and also received a PhD in EU private law (Macerata 2014).

-A former research fellow at the Max Planck Institute for Legal History and Legal Theory, Frankfurt aM, Germany (2020-22), the University of Helsinki, Finland (2017-19) and the University of Rome (2016-17), I’m currently serving the Italian Ministry for Education, University and Research.
+A former research fellow at the Max Planck Institute for Legal History and Legal Theory, Frankfurt aM, Germany (2020-22), at the University of Helsinki, Finland (2017-19) and at the University of Rome (2016-17), I’m currently serving the Italian Ministry for Education, University and Research.

 Awards: Marie Sklodowska-Curie Fellowship, Arts & Humanities Research Council (AHRC), British Council Grant for the Arts.